U.S. trade deficit widens as exports sag, imports from China surge

-WASHINGTON U.S. exports took a hit from an ailing global economy in August and imports from China surged, fuelling the largest expansion of America's trade deficit in five months.
+WASHINGTON U.S. exports took a hit from an ailing global economy in August and imports from China surged, fueling the largest expansion of America's trade deficit in five months.

 The data released on Tuesday by the Commerce Department illustrates the U.S. economy's vulnerabilities to a strong dollar and weak demand in foreign markets, which could impose further caution on the Federal Reserve's plans to hike interest rates.

-The trade deficit swelled by 15.6 percent to $48.3 billion (£32 billion) in August, according to data that is adjusted for seasonal factors.
+The trade deficit swelled by 15.6 percent to $48.3 billion in August, according to data that is adjusted for seasonal factors.

 The scope of the increase was accentuated by the unusually narrow trade deficit registered in July.
 Also, imports likely got a temporary boost from inflows of cellphones ahead of the release of Apple's new iPhone model.